airbytehq/airbyte/docs/integrations/sources/microsoft-sharepoint.md

 14. Click **Add permissions**
 15. Click **Grant admin consent**

-### Step 2: Set up the Microsoft OneDrive connector in Airbyte
+### Step 2: Set up the Microsoft SharePoint connector in Airbyte

 1. Navigate to the Airbyte Open Source dashboard.
 2. Click **Sources** and then click **+ New source**.
-3. On the **Set up** the source page, select **Microsoft OneDrive** from the Source type dropdown.
+3. On the **Set up** the source page, select **Microsoft SharePoint** from the Source type dropdown.
-4. Enter the name for the Microsoft OneDrive connector.
+4. Enter the name for the Microsoft SharePoint connector.
 5. Enter **Drive Name**.
 To find your drive name go to settings and at the top of setting menu you can find the name of your drive.
 6. Enter **Folder Path**.
 7. Switch to **Service Key Authentication**